flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 !!! warning "Not available in the Stable Version"

+!!! info "Changes to Previous Version"
+    The MCDU Web Interface now uses a web server built into the newly release Local API Server.
+This Local API Server will host additional local services required for some features of the A32NX.

+    In the previous version it was necessary to have a http port (default 8125) and a websocket port (default 8380).
+The new server only requires one port to be configured.
+The default port is 8380.

+    The URL for the MCDU Web Interface has changed to [http://localhost:8380/interfaces/mcdu](http://localhost:8380/interfaces/mcdu){target=new}

+    Configuration is now done via a config file and not with command line arguments any longer.
+See [Advanced Start Options](#advanced-start-options).

 ## Overview

 The MCDU Web Interface allows you to display and control the MCDU on a browser including browsers on mobile devices like phones or tablets.